SEMINOLE RADIO CONTROL CLUB OPERATIONAL & SAFETY RULES

 5. Solo pilots who are AMA members under the Park Flyer program are restricted to flying electric aircraft that weigh 2 pounds or less and be incapable of reaching speeds greater than 60 mph.
 If a member acquires an aircraft that does not meet these specifications, the member must upgrade his/her AMA membership to Youth or Adult, as appropriate, before the new aircraft is flown at the field.

-6. Nonpowered or electric aircraft shall be operated between 1⁄2 hour before sunrise and 1⁄2 hour after sunset.
-Nitro or gas aircraft shall have a muffler and be operated between 10:00 AM and 1⁄2 hour after sunset, Monday through Saturday, and between 12:00 PM (noon) and 1⁄2 hour after sunset on Sunday.
+6. Aircraft may be operated between 1⁄2 hour before sunrise and 1⁄2 hour after sunset.
+Nitro or gas aircraft shall have a muffler.

 7. Pilots using 50 Mhz or 72 Mhz frequencies shall place the appropriate frequency pin on their transmitter antenna.